loechel/praesentationen/plone-and-python-community.rst

     Python was not really that big at that time so Digital Creations paid $100.000 to build a Perl-runtime into Zope.
-    ...and 2 people actually used it.
+    ... and 2 people actually used it.
     In Zope you were even able to run Perl *and* PHP scripts.

     And Zope became very popular - not because of Perl and PHP - but because